yunusey/ghostty/pkg/README.md

 the Ghostty project.
 This license does not apply to the rest of the Ghostty project.**

-Copyright © 2024 Mitchell Hashimoto
+Copyright © 2024 Mitchell Hashimoto, Ghostty contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in